Mobile Menu

 Mining

-• The Office for National Statistics (ONS) states that output in the mining and quarrying sector fell by 4% in June 2024.
-This was mainly due to a 5.3% fall in extraction of crude petroleum and natural gas.
-Mining and quarrying has fallen 0.8% in the three months to June 2024 compared with the prior quarter.
+• The Office for National Statistics states that output in the mining and quarrying sector grew by 3.7% in September 2024.
+This was mainly driven by a 4.3% rise in extraction of crude petroleum and natural gas.
+Mining and quarrying remained flat in the three months to September 2024 compared with the prior quarter.

 Manufacturing